On phase change and latent heat models in metal additive manufacturing process simulation: Discretization and algorithm of heat integration scheme

 calculated from the amount of latent heat already absorbed (released) during melting (freezing).
 The modified capacity is computed as

-where $C_s$ and $C_l$ are the values of heat capacity at $T_s$ and $T_l$, respectively.
-In case of isothermal phase change, the intermediate temperature simplifies to the melting temperature, i.e. $T^\ast = T_m = T_s = T_l$, and the modified capacity simplifies to the averaged capacity at the melting point, i.e. $C^\ast = \frac{1}{2}(C_s+C_l)$. \item Limit each increment $\Delta q_{p,j}^{i}$ such that the following condition is fulfilled:
+where $c_s$ and $c_l$ are the values of heat capacity at $T_s$ and $T_l$, respectively.
+In case of isothermal phase change, the intermediate temperature simplifies to the melting temperature, i.e. $T' = T_m = T_s = T_l$, and the modified capacity simplifies to the averaged capacity at the melting point, i.e. $c' = \frac{1}{2}(c_s+c_l)$ such that~\eqref{eq:heat_int_increment} becomes identical to~\eqref{eq:hi_delta_H}. \item Limit each increment $\Delta H_{k,n+1}^{i}$ such that the following condition is fulfilled: